dengzq1234/treeprofiler_paper/README.md

 ```
 bash run_fig2.sh
 ```

+**Note**: To run the full annotation workflow (including treeprofiler annotate), ensure at least 4 CPUs and 15 GB RAM are available.

 Once the visualization activated, click the `TaxaRect_superkingdom` and `Taxa_Evolutionary_events` layouts in control panel to have the same visualization as Figure 2.